Mustang Bio Announces Reverse Stock Split

-/EIN News/ -- WORCESTER, Mass., April 03, 2023 (GLOBE NEWSWIRE) -- Mustang Bio, Inc. (“Mustang” or the “Company”) (Nasdaq: MBIO), a clinical-stage biopharmaceutical company focused on translating today’s medical breakthroughs in cell and gene therapies into potential cures for hematologic cancers, solid tumors and rare genetic diseases, today announced that it will effect a 15-for-1 reverse stock split of its issued and outstanding common stock.
+WORCESTER, Mass., April 03, 2023 (GLOBE NEWSWIRE) -- Mustang Bio, Inc. ("Mustang" or the "Company") MBIO, a clinical-stage biopharmaceutical company focused on translating today's medical breakthroughs in cell and gene therapies into potential cures for hematologic cancers, solid tumors and rare genetic diseases, today announced that it will effect a 15-for-1 reverse stock split of its issued and outstanding common stock.
 Mustang expects its common stock to begin trading on a split-adjusted basis on the Nasdaq Capital Market as of the commencement of trading on April 4, 2023.

 The reverse stock split was approved on March 3, 2023 by Mustang's Board of Directors and stockholders representing approximately 62.2% of the voting power of Mustang's outstanding capital stock, with the authorization to determine the final ratio having been granted to the Company's Board of Directors.
 The reverse stock split is intended to bring the Company into compliance with Nasdaq's $1.00 per share minimum bid price requirement for continued listing.